danvonk/danvonk.github.io/drafts/2022-12-11-dogu-express.md

 However, not only is this train a visa-free, miniture Trans-Siberian, but it also crosses through some of  Turkey's most scenic terrain: starting in Cappadocia, through gentle hills, then through impressive canyons in Erzincan Province and following the path of the Tigris and Euphrates.

+The train itself was clean and modern.
+Our cabin was air-conditioned, with a

 - It was cheap
 - 15 euros equivalent to book one side of a cabin (2 beds).